 Normally, the sworn account suit affidavit, Appendix A, and the statement, or invoices, are attached to the petition.
 However, review them from a defense perspective.
 Do they raise issues as to whether debtor is the proper party?
 Do they raise usury issues?
 Are the documents accurate and consistent with the petition?
 We occasionally sue without attaching invoices or a statement.
-This appears authorized under the "no particularization" language and the cases discussed in section I. Alternatively, creditor or its counsel can prepare and attach a summary of invoices, as long as they are not wrongfully alleged to be records made in the ordinary course of business.
+This appears authorized under the "no particularization" language in Rule 185 and the cases discussed in section I. Alternatively, creditor or its counsel can prepare and attach a summary of invoices, as long as they are not wrongfully alleged to be records made in the ordinary course of business.

 Records attached to the petition may create issues.
-See Smith v.
-CDI Rental Equip., Ltd., 310 S.W.3d 559 (Tex.
-App.-Tyler 2010, no pet.)(variance between name of plaintiff and name of creditor; held, plaintiff's lack of standing is jurisdictional, reversed and rendered); Lakhani v.
+See Lakhani v.
 Switzer Petroleum Prods., No. 05-97-01621-CV (Tex.
-App.-Dallas, July 26, 2001, no pet.)(unpublished, 2001 Tex.
+App.-Dallas, July 26, 2001, no pet.) (unpublished, 2001 Tex.
 App.
-Lexis 5019)(evidence at trial established seller was not plaintiff but a third party; reversed and rendered against creditor because of material variance between evidence and pleadings); Sundance Oil Co. v.
+Lexis 5019) (evidence at trial established seller was not plaintiff but a third party; reversed and rendered against creditor because of material variance between evidence and pleadings); Sundance Oil Co. v.
 Aztec Pipe & Supply Co., 576 S.W.2d 780 (Tex.
-1978)(summary judgment reversed because invoice contained name of debtor and a third party creating a fact issue as to responsible party).
-See the "Stranger to the Transaction" Defense, discussed at page 14.
-Attachments should accurately reflect the named parties and the amount claimed on creditor's affidavit.
+1978) (summary judgment reversed because invoice contained name of debtor and a third party creating a fact issue as to responsible party).
+See the "Stranger to the Transaction" Defense, discussed below in Defenses, V., B. Attachments should accurately reflect the named parties and the amount claimed on creditor's affidavit.